 Belinda Trengove-Jones, deputy assistant director (non-commercial)

 Jozella Mearhart, workforce development lead

-Rina Frankiel, administrative assistant
+Rina Frankiel, portfolio assistant

 Lisa Doughty, executive assistant